-Staff would like direction from the Board on how future anonymous hotline reports should be processed.
+Staff would like direction from the Board on how anonymous hotline reports should be processed going forward.
 Potential options include:

-- 1. Require the City Auditor to provide notice that the Ethics Complaint is not administratively complete and provide information on the required format through the anonymous reporting system; - 2.
-Require the City Auditor to forward the report to the Board of Ethics without any further investigation; or - 3.
+- 1. Require the City Auditor to provide notice that the Ethics Complaint is not administratively complete and provide information on the required format; - 2.
+Require the City Auditor to file the report as an Ethics Complaint without any further investigation; or - 3.
 Recommend the City Council remove the language in the Ethics Ordinance allowing reports to be submitted via the anonymous Fraud, Waste, or Abuse hotline.

-May 1, 2018: Ethics Ordinance Adopted by City Council
+May 1, 2018: Ethics Ordinance Adopted by City Council Jun.
+2, 2020: Ethics Ordinance Amended by City Council based

 Jun.
-2, 2020: Ethics Ordinance Amended by City Council based on Board of Ethics Recommendations

-Jan.
-25, 2022: Ethics Ordinance Amended by City Council to eliminate Member experience requirements

-Jul.
-19, 2022: Ethics Ordinance Amended by City Council based on Board of Ethics Recommendations
+2, 2020: Ethics Ordinance Amended by City Council based on Board of Ethics Recommendations Jan.
+25, 2022: Ethics Ordinance Amended by City Council to eliminate Member experience requirements Jul.
+19, 2022: Ethics Ordinance Amended by City Council based on Board of Ethics Recommendations Jul.

-Jul.
 18, 2023: Ethics Ordinance Amended by City Council based on Board of Ethics Recommendations